I Loves You, Porgy

 "I Loves You, Porgy" is a duet from the 1935 opera Porgy and Bess with music by George Gershwin and lyrics by Ira Gershwin.
 It was performed in the opera's premiere in 1935 and on Broadway the same year by Anne Brown and Todd Duncan.
 They recorded the song on volume 2 of the album Selections from George Gershwin's Folk Opera Porgy and Bess in 1942.
-The duet occurs in act 2, scene 3, Catfish Row, where Porgy promises Bess that he will protect her.
+The duet occurs in act 2, scene 3, Catfish Row, with Bess's opening words, "I wants to stay here", and Porgy promising that he will protect her.
 Bess has a lover, Crown, who is abusive and continually seduces her.

-The song was popularised by Nina Simone's adaptation from her first album, Little Girl Blue.
+The song was popularised by Nina Simone's adaptation from her 1959 debut album, Little Girl Blue.

 Analysis

 Lyrics

+The scene opens with Bess awakening from her fever contracted on Kittiwah Island.
+Porgy tells Bess that he knows she has been with Crown, and she admits that Crown has promised to return for her.
+Porgy tells her she is free to go if she wants to, and she tells him that although she wants to stay ("I wants to stay here"), she is afraid of Crown ("But when he calls, I know I have to go").
+Porgy asks her what would happen if there was no Crown, and Bess tells Porgy she loves him ("I loves you, Porgy") and begs him to protect her.
+Porgy promises that she will never have to be afraid again ("An' remember, when Crown come that's my business").
+In the following duet they pledge their love for each other.

-In the lyrics Bess is asking Porgy to stop her from going with Crown, her abusive lover.
-During the early stages of the opera, Bess' opening stanza was cut out.
+During the early stages of the opera Porgy and Bess, Bess' opening stanza was cut out.
 The re-addition of this stanza into the opera proved crucial in demonstrating Bess' feelings towards Porgy and Crown, as well as showing the extent of Bess's self-understanding.
-In contrast to the fatal tragedy of Bizet's Carmen and Berg's Marie, Gershwin's Bess is a psychological tragedy.
+In contrast to the fatal tragedy of Georges Bizet's title character in Carmen and Alban Berg's Marie in Wozzeck, George Gershwin's Bess is a psychological tragedy.
 Musicologist Lawrence Starr writes, "she possesses profound self-understanding, and understanding of others, and yet cannot use this knowledge to really help herself do anything more than survive (which of course is already more than Carmen or Marie)."

-After the folk-opera's premiere, Duke Ellington said "The times are here to debunk Gershwin's lampblack Negroisms", which was seconded by Ralph Matthews: "The singing, even down to the choral and ensemble numbers, has a conservatory twang."

-The representation of the characters' speech in Porgy and Bess is contentious.
-The folk-opera has been accused of linguistic subordination, where differences of language commonly associated with socio-economically oppressed groups are viewed as linguistic deficits.
-Naomi André writes: "Coming out of a time when minstrelsy, radio shows such as Amos 'n' Andy, and other media where white actors, singers, and novelists relied on negative stereotypes of black people, Porgy and Bess sounds awkward and dated, at best, to many people today."